wy-chan/devchallenges_MyGalleryPage/README.md

 See demo here: https://wy-chan.github.io/devchallenges_MyGalleryPage/

 I created a page based on the given design.
+The photos are displayed in a grid container.

 ### Built With

 - HTML
-- CSS, flexbox
+- CSS, flexbox, grid

 ## Features